panglesd/ocaml-diffutils/README.md

   is self-contained and ready to be printed (and resolved if there are conflicts).
 - Resolve conflicts in diff3
-- Print diff3 in various formats
+- Print and parse diff3 in various formats